-AppleCrossing specializes in the repair and retail of new and used iPhones, iPads, MacBooks, and iMacs to support your schools 1:1 program or your organization’s mobile workforce.
+AppleCrossing specializes in the repair and wholesale of iPads, Chromebooks, MacBooks, and iMacs to support your schools 1:1 program or your organization’s mobile workforce.

 With most browsers, the Export Excel button starts a download of a .csv file with data from the report.
 Safari will display the .csv file directly within the browser window itself.
 Safari displaying the .csv file directly is not a bug but may not be the intended behavior.